Asthasingh10/Python_training/Day9/Conditional.md

 ### **1. Employee Attendance Tracker**

-- Implement a system that tracks employee attendance.
+- ImplemenCt a system that tracks employee attendance.
 - Use loops to process multiple employees and conditionals to check attendance.
 - Mark employees as "Needs Attention" if absent for more than 3 consecutive days.